Fair Column Subset Selection: Introduction

 \section{Introduction}

-Dimensionality reduction techniques such as \emph{principal component analysis} (PCA)~\cite{pearson1901lines} and \emph{non-negative matrix factorization} (NMF)~\cite{lee1999learning} have proven to be useful for machine learning and data analysis.
-Among other uses, they are essential for analyzing high-dimensional data to uncover its underlying structure, reduce noise, and enhance computational efficiency.
-Consequently, these techniques are commonly employed both independently, for gaining insights into the data, and as integral components of larger machine learning pipelines.
+Dimensionality reduction techniques such as principal component analysis (PCA) and non-negative matrix factorization have proven useful for machine learning and data analysis tasks~\citep{pearson1901lines,lee1999learning}.
+Such tasks include feature selection, feature extraction, noise removal and data visualization, among others.
+These techniques are also commonly employed as components of larger machine learning (ML) pipelines to simplify data through lower-dimensional representations.
+However, when the data is divided into subsets (or groups), an inaccurate low-dimensional representation of any subset can perpetuate inaccuracies in subsequent downstream tasks.
+Therefore, there is increasing emphasis on developing techniques that produce accurate representations for all the different groups.

-In recent years, machine learning models have been deployed as part of decision making processes that affect the lives of millions of people.
-Many of these models make use of dimensionality reduction in the form of feature selection and extraction.
-However, these processes have been found to amplify biases against certain social groups, especially towards minorities \cite{kay2015unequal}.
-For example, a tool used by courts in the United States to make pretrial detention and release decisions was found to be biased against African-Americans~\cite{angwin2016machine}.
-Perhaps the most well-known dimentionality reduction technique, PCA, has been shown in many real-world datasets to incur higher average reconstruction error for a subset of population than the rest~\cite{samadi2018price, tantipongpipat2019multi}.
-Therefore, there has been increased emphasis on developing techniques that can produce low dimensional representations which balance the representation power of different groups.
-Samadi et al.~\cite{samadi2018price} and Tantipongpipat et al.~\cite{tantipongpipat2019multi} proposed fair variants of PCA, where the objective is to minimize the maximum reconstruction error for any group.
-However, a drawback of PCA is that the results are often hard to interpret, since its output consists of abstract variables, which might not necessarily be part of the input data.
-As an alternative to PCA, one may opt for algorithms that choose a (small) subset of the original variables of the dataset to act as a low dimensional representation.
+Notably, \citet{samadi2018price} showed that a well-known dimensionality reduction technique, PCA, may incur higher average reconstruction error for a subset of the population than the rest, even when the groups are of similar size.
+They proposed fair variants of PCA, where the objective is to minimize the maximum reconstruction error for any group.
+However, a drawback of PCA is that the results are often hard to interpret, since its output consists of abstract attributes that might not necessarily be part of the input data.
+As an alternative to PCA, one may ask for algorithms that choose a (small) subset of the original attributes of the dataset to act as a low dimensional representation.